Aho-Senpai/Aho-Triggers/Triggernometry/Docs/FAQ.md

 NOTE: If your `.dll` file is not in the ACT Plugin folder, it is greatly encouraged that you do move it there.

+## How do i add/import triggers (not repos) ?

+1. Select the folder where you want to import your trigger.
+1. Top Right => `Import`
+1. (Personal recommendation: copy the link of the file, assuming you have it as a file of course, and paste the URL in the second text field (after selecting it) Note that discord links also work (assuming said link points to a file, obviously))
+1. `Next` will allow you to view what you are importing.
+You can also look into the triggers themselves at this point (and even remove if you want, tho not recommended).
+1. Lastly, `Import` will finish this process.

 ## How do i enable Dev mode ?

 1. Top Right => `Options`